 There are a number of drawbacks of a north facing garden to consider.
 These are as follows:

-- The back of the house will be in shade for most of the day.
+- The back of the house and immediate garden will be in shade for most of the day.

 - The rooms you use the most tend to be at the rear of the house.
 In a house with a north facing garden these will be dark and devoid of sunlight.